 In addition, Fairport is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

 The people who call Fairport home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Fairport residents report their race to be White, followed by Asian.
-Important ancestries of people in Fairport include Irish, Italian, English, and Polish.
+The greatest number of Fairport residents report their race to be White, followed by Native American.
+Important ancestries of people in Fairport include Italian, German, Irish, English, and Polish.

 The most common language spoken in Fairport is English.
-Other important languages spoken here include Chinese and German.
+Other important languages spoken here include Polish and Italian.